H4PE0N/Competitive-Programming/installation-description.md

 <pre>
-In the programming language C, there is not  a  lot  of pre-made functions.
-Therefor have I created  a  library of programming functions.
-This  is  super  useful  for people who does not program in C. They can program in a low-level programming language,  but  still  enjoy  the normal  functions  that  the   high-level   programming languages has.

 To download the library to your computer you can do  it at two ways.
 The first  of  way  of  doing  it,  is  to download the zip folder from GitHub.
 The other  way  of